|18 wheel log truck (Model 20)||

 Sturdi-Bilt Truck Models

 There are seven original toy trucks made by the Sturdi-Bilt Toy Company as shown on the left.
-Besides the variation in casting stamps, there are considerable differences in the color, tires, wheels and mechanisms to mount the wheels.
-Original Sturdi-Bilt castings had a "PD" stamp (for Pacific Die) inside the cab and frames, but with later castings the "PD" is obliterated and replaced by a crude "PECO" stamp.
+Besides the variation in casting stamps, there are considerable differences in the color, painted or unpainted components, tires, wheels and decals.
+The first batch of Sturdi-Bilt castings had a "PD" stamp (for Pacific Die) inside the cab and frames, but with most castings the "PD" is obliterated and replaced by a crude "PECO" stamp.
 Later model log bunks also have the PECO casting stamp.

 Final Days & Resurrection